Vivek-04022001/documentation/docs/classic-ui/icons.md

 ### Fallback

-There is a Plone icon defined as `fallback` if the name of the icon cannot be found in the registry.
+There is a Plone icon defined as `fallback` if the name of the icon can't be found in the registry.

 Fallbacks are grouped, such as [`mimetype icons`](https://github.com/plone/plone.staticresources/blob/master/src/plone/staticresources/profiles/default/registry/icons_mimetype.xml).